 The Middle Ear

 The middle ear consists of the tympanic membrane (eardrum), and an air filled chamber containing a chain of three bones (ossicles).
 The middle ear acts an amplifier of sound, whereas the inner ear (cochlea) acts as a transducer of sound, changing mechanical sound waves into an electrical signal that is then sent to the brain via the statoacoustic nerve (auditory nerve).
-A functioning middle ear system is essential to ensuring efficiency of the general hearing process.

 Diagnosis of middle ear pathologies is usually done by an ear, nose and throat specialist (ENT), a general practitioner, or an audiologist.
 In most instances, you will be required to undertake a hearing assessment to assess the level of hearing loss (if any), and tympanometry, which is an objective measurement of ear drum mobility, middle ear pressure, and middle ear volume, and will provide very useful information in helping differentially diagnose the specific type of middle ear pathology.